Session 13/15Page 4/5 Topic B: How to practice contact with parents – relations and arrangements

-How frequently there should be visits or contact is decided by authorities, and this is not your responsibility.
+How frequently there should be visits or contact is decided by authorities, so this is not your responsibility.
 You can report to authorities if you think the frames do not work for you or for the child.
 If parents try to manipulate you or demand more contact than was agreed upon, don’t start arguing.
-Just say that this is not decided by you, but by the authorities and only the authorities can change the frames of contacts.
+Just say that this is not decided by you, but by the authorities and only the authorities can change the frames of contact.

-SOME GENERAL ADVICE RELATED TO VISITS FROM FRAGILE PARENTS
+GENERAL ADVICE RELATED TO VISITS FROM FRAGILE PARENTS

 Four principles for managing visits with fragile parents: